 The paper \cite{Ho17} is a real tour de force in combinatorics and homological algebra, however it does not provide a natural explanation for the appearance of \(\Hilb(\CC^2)\) in knot homology.
 When the conjecture (\ref{eq:torushoms}) appeared, the available constructions for triply graded homology had no obvious connections with coherent sheaves on this variety.

-A direct relation between the triply graded knot homology and $\CCqt$-equivariant coherent sheaves on \(\Hilb(\CC^2)\) was established recently by the authors \cite{OR16} (see also the paper \cite{GNR16} where a K-theoretic version of this relation is suggested).
+A direct relation between the triply graded knot homology and $\CCqt$-equivariant coherent sheaves on \(\Hilb(\CC^2)\) was established by the authors \cite{OR16} (see also the paper \cite{GorskyNegutRasmussen16} where a K-theoretic version of this relation is suggested).
 Recently, it was also shown \cite{OblomkovRozansky20} by the authors that the link homology from \cite{OR16} coincides with the Khovanov-Rozansky link homology \cite{KhR08a}.

-From the papers \cite{OR16}, as well as \cite{GN15,GNR16}, it is clear that the natural home for the algebro-geometric version of the HOMFLYPT homology is the category of the quasicoherent sheaves on the {\it nested} Hilbert scheme \(\Hilb_{1,n}\) parameterizing chains of ideals \(I_1\supset I_2\supset\dots \supset I_n\) with support of \(I_i/I_{i+1}\) being a point on the line \(y=0\).
+From the papers \cite{OR16}, as well as \cite{GN15,GorskyNegutRasmussen16}, it is clear that the natural home for the algebro-geometric version of the HOMFLYPT homology is the category of the quasi-coherent sheaves on the {\it nested} Hilbert scheme \(\Hilb_{1,n}\) parameterizing chains of ideals \(I_1\supset I_2\supset\dots \supset I_n\) with support of \(I_i/I_{i+1}\) being a point on the line \(y=0\).
 There is a natural analog \(Z_{1,n}\) of the punctual Hilbert scheme \(Z\) in the nested case which consists of the chains of ideals with the support of \(I_i/I_{i+1}\) at \((x,y)=(0,0)\).
 However, the natural analogue of \(\calO_Z\) turns to be the Koszul complex of the defining equations for \(Z_{1,n}\) which we denote by \([\calO_{Z_{1,n}}]^{vir}\) and define in section~\ref{sec:link}.
-Finally, the weights of $\CCt$-action are defined to coincide with homological degree which means that all differentials have $\CCt$-weight one and the variable $y$ has homological degree two.
+Finally, the weights of $\CCt$-action are combined with homological degree which means that all differentials have $\CCt$-weight one and the variable $y$ has homological degree two.

 The main result of this paper is the following:

 \begin{theorem} For any positive \(n,k\) we have